hssktm/Builderius-PRO-Dynamic-Snippets/README.md

 ## Contributing

+1. **Important:** Each snippet you add must include the comments `# name:` and `# desc:` at the very beginning of the `snippet` file.

+   Example:
+   # name: Snippet Title
+   # desc: Short description of what this snippet does

-1. Create a folder with a descriptive `snake_case` name
+2. Create a folder with a descriptive `snake_case` name.
-2. Add a `snippet` file with the content (GraphQL query, JSON, or CSS)
+3. Add a `snippet` file with the content (GraphQL query).
-3. Add a `README.md` that covers:
+4. Add a `README.md` that covers:
-   - What the snippet does
+   - What the snippet does.
-   - How to customize it (reference any `# CHANGE HERE` markers)
+   - How to customize it (reference any `# CHANGE HERE` markers).
-   - What fields/classes/modules it provides
+   - What fields/classes/modules it provides.
-4. Keep snippet-specific instructions in the folder README, not here
+5. Keep snippet-specific instructions in the folder README, not here.

 ---